rockinrobin714/DebuggerDuck/PRESS-RELEASE.md

 # DebuggerDuck
 We debug all the things.

-# Stuff #

 ## Heading ##
 Food Runner

-## Sub-Heading ##
+## Slogan ##
-  > For the hungry, overworked office near you.
+For the hungry, overworked office near you.

 ## Summary ##
 Our app saves time and reduces stress for all members on your team, while building a sense of community.
 By logging in with Facebook, you can volunteer to get food for your friends, or ask a friend to get food for you.

 ## Problem ##